xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/wavelet_tool/description_of_functions.md

 **Convolve**

 The Convolve function permits convolution of a wavelet with a volume from the memory pool.
 The desired wavelet must first be saved to the project.
-The drop down list is used to select a volume from the volume pool.
+The drop-down list is used to select a volume from the volume pool.
 The desired wavelet should also be highlighted in the wavelet list.
 Then clicking the Convolve button opens the User-Defined Filter tool with the correct inputs defined.